uberspark/uberxmhf/tools/README.md

   `losetup /dev/loop0 /dev/vg0/lucid_rootfs`
 + Map all partitions on /dev/loop0 (make the kernel aware of them) `kpartx -av /dev/loop0`
-+ Mount the first partition on /dev/loop0 in /mnt (don't forget to umount when you're done) `mount /dev/mapper/loop0p1 /mnt`
++ Mount the first partition on /dev/loop0 in /mnt `mount /dev/mapper/loop0p1 /mnt`
++ Umount when you're done
+  `umount /mnt`
 + Delete the mapped partitions from a loopback device `kpartx -dv /dev/loop0`
 + Disconnect a loopback device